TACC-Cloud/tapis-cli/docs/templating/index.rst

 Template Support
 ################

-Tapis app, job, and system definitions, as well as metadata records, are commonly defined as JSON documents stored in files.
-Sharing these files can be challenging (for instance, as part of a collaborative development effort), since they may contain user-specific values.
-Files are also, of course, static assets, so any process involving dynamically changing their contents must be automated using some form of JSON parsing.
-Inspired by the solutions our users arrived at for these kinds of problems, we have introduced support for templating in Tapis CLI.
+Tapis app, job, and system definitions (as well as metadata records) are commonly defined as JSON documents files.
+Sharing them files can be challenging (for instance, as part of collaborative development), since they can contain user-specific values.
+One way to deal with this is to automate find-and-replace workflows for files, but another is to use variables.
+Inspired by this real-world use case, we have introduced support for template variables throughout the Tapis CLI.

-This can take the form of simple variable substitution, but since the underlying template engine is Python's Jinja2 module, even more sophisticated constructs are possible.

-Let us consider an example before diving into details.
+Let us consider an example.
 A group of collabortators each has a private copy of a Tapis app for counting chickens, where the app identifier follows the naming convention ``chicken-counter-[username]-1.0.0``.
-They want to standardize on one set of parameters for a specific set of chicken counting experiments they are doing.
-Without templating, each would maintain the parameter set in a standalone job file.
+They want to standardize on one set of parameters for a specific set of counting experiments they are doing.
+Without templating, each would maintain their parameter set in a standalone job file.
 For user **ellen** that file might look like so:

 .. code-block:: json